WCCM (AM): Early obstacles

 In its application to the Federal Communications Commission (FCC), The Gazette sought authority to construct a 300 ft tower on Ayer's Hill, the highest point of land in Haverhill.
 The station would transmit at a frequency of 46.5 MHz (a frequency then assigned to FM) and use a 1,000-watt Western Electric (AT&T) transmitter.
 At that time, Western Electric operated a manufacturing facility in the city.
 Russ predicted the station would cost $30,000 to $50,000, operate eight hours per day at the start and employ 11 people.
 One of the first delays in moving the station forward was a debate over the location of the tower.
-The Gazette indicated its selection of Ayer’s Hill was second to Silver Hill, a more centrally located city-owned parcel.
+The Gazette indicated its selection of Ayer's Hill was second to Silver Hill, a more centrally located city-owned parcel.
 Mayor Glynn and some alderman were willing to sell or lease the Silver Hill site, but others held out for using the site as a war memorial.
 J.R.
-Poppele, chief engineer of WOR, New York, conducted the original survey of sites.
+Poppele, chief engineer of WOR in New York, conducted the original survey of sites.
 The Gazette ultimately bought the Silver Hill site at auction and the FCC conditionally granted the license December 10, 1945.

-The war memorial, incidentally, was not constructed for another 40 years and was placed at another location.
-A major blow to the FM project came, however, when the FCC moved FM’s spectrum assignment from the 42–50 MHz band, allocated just before the war, to the 88–106 (later expanded to 108) MHz band.
+A major blow to the FM project came, however, when the FCC moved FM's spectrum assignment from the 42–50 MHz band, allocated just before the war, to the 88–106 (later expanded to 108) MHz band.
 This had the effect of rendering 500,000 receivers obsolete.
 The Gazette responded by filing an application for a 250-watt AM station.
-“Mr. Russ said establishment of an AM station for local coverage does not mean the company has abandoned plans for its FM station.
+"Mr. Russ said establishment of an AM station for local coverage does not mean the company has abandoned plans for its FM station.
 It was decided to apply for an AM station when it became apparent facilities were not going to be developed as fast as first believed possible for FM stations.
-The company plans to operate the AM station in conjunction with (what would now be a 20,000-watt) FM station when the later station is set up.”
+The company plans to operate the AM station in conjunction with (what would now be a 20,000-watt) FM station when the later station is set up."